Congratulations on your engagement!

 As part of your engagement, the Church requires marriage preparation so that: couples have a better understanding of marriage as both a sacrament and a vocation; to help you discern and deepen your commitment to each other in marriage; and to learn more about each other and yourselves before you get married.
 Marriage preparation is a great blessing, and numerous university studies have shown that couples who engage in marriage preparation have a significantly lower risk of divorce than couples who do not (e.g. Stanley, “Premarital Education,” 2006).

-- Canonical process – Begin with an initial interview with a parish priest or deacon, where the required canonical forms are completed.
+- Canonical Process – Initial interview with the priest or deacon where the required canonical forms are completed.

-Marriage preparation begins and ends in your parish, so please make an appointment with your parish to begin your preparation and to determine which course of preparation you will take.
+Marriage preparation begins and ends in your parish, so please make an appointment with your parish as soon as possible to begin the process.

 Many parishes support a network of married couples who held guide and prepare engaged couples through their discernment period.
 Our office supports these parish-based programs by training new mentor couples, offering periodic in-service trainings, and overseeing the use of the FOCCUS inventory and other tools.
 To find out more about mentor couples at your parish, please contact your parish directly.
 To inquire about becoming a mentor couple, please contact our office for more information.

 The diocese offers many God’s Plan conferences throughout the year and in a variety of diocesan locations, although you should only sign up for a conference after your initial meeting at the parish.
-For more information on dates and locations, please see the brochure.
+For more information on dates and locations, please see the brochure here: 2019 / 2020.

 The diocese offers eight CEE retreats held throughout the year.
-All retreats are held at the Hampton Inn in Mechanicsburg, PA.
-For a complete listing, please see the brochure.
+All retreats are held at the Holiday Inn Express in Harrisburg, PA.
+For a complete listing, please see the brochure here: 2020 Brochure

 Natural Family Planning (NFP) is a scientific, natural, and moral way to space or limit pregnancies for couples who have a serious reason for doing so.
 The diocese offers a variety of ways to learn about NFP – in person, online, and in a live online class.
 There are also multiple methods of NFP, some of which may make more sense for you as a couple depending on your biological, lifestyle, and personal circumstances, as well as your preferred learning style.
 To learn more about NFP, please visit our NFP page.